ciaraosull/project-3-mastermind/README.md

 **Flow Control**

 To design the order in which individual statements, instructions or function calls were executed or evaluated a flow chart was used for the control flow.
 Here, the flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
-This also allowed the design of the user input validation loops to be visually clear before the code was written.
+This also allowed the design of the user input validation checks to be visually clear before the code was written.

 ![Flowchart](assets/images/flowchart.png)

-### Asthetic Design
+### Design

 **Fonts**
 [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ascii art for the game.
-Pyfiglet was added to requirements.txt then for deployment.
+Pyfiglet was added to requirements.txt then for deployment to Heroku.

 The ascii art was chosen for readability for the user from [Figlet.org](http://www.figlet.org/)